-This in turn requires a utility to be focused on low-income residents as a core customer segment; understanding how to develop and market affordable services, create flexible payment models, and manage complex relationships with communities.
+Successful utilities need to be focused on low-income residents as a core customer segment: understanding how to develop and market affordable services, create flexible payment models, and manage complex relationships with communities.

 Improving management of sanitation waste

-In urban areas, huge amounts of waste from toilets ends up in the water system, contaminating water supplies and causing serious public health risks.
-Globally, around 80% of wastewater flows back to the environment without being safely treated.
+Water security cannot be tackled without improving sanitation in under-served communities.
+As a result of inadequate sanitation services, waste from toilets ends up in the water system, contaminating water supplies and causing serious public health risks.